Can you cut 1 Tonne of carbon pollution out of your life?Take the challenge

 So how on earth do you get it in?

-Well, frankly the first couple goes are laughable.
+Well, frankly the first couple tries are laughable.
 Fold and bend, squeeze and twist and fail!
 However if you are comfortable with your body and are patient you'll find what works for you.
 It takes a few tries, but I promise it gets easier.
 I think we all remember our first tampon insertion, pretty weird and complicated but it too became a piece of cake.

 Is it comfortable?

 It seems impossible that it could be comfortable, but I am here to tell you, it must be magic because you cannot tell it is there.
 The soft nature of the silicon means it moves with you.
 You can jump, hop and skip down the street without noticing it.
 I 100% notice a tampon/find them more uncomfortable than a cup, which I often forget it is even in.

 The short answer is no. As someone with heavy periods coupled with endometriosis, trust me when I say I have my fair share of heavy periods.
 But I have experienced far more leaks with tampons.
 I am constantly surprised, even on my most heavy days, that it is not overflowing or leaking.
 Of course, like most things, you would have to give it a try to be sure if it is right for you and your body.